 - The use of liturgy.
 During a house church’s weekly gathering, there comes a time when the food is put away, the chit-chat dies down, and everyone gathers together.
 A candle is lit as the focus turns to the Lord.
-Reminiscent of a corporate worship event, words like order, adoration, prayer, scriptural meditation, and celebration could be used to describe this time.
-While the Bible will be read and expounded upon, this time is less like a Bible study and more like a communion of the saints.
+Reminiscent of a corporate worship time, words like order, adoration, prayer, scriptural meditation, and celebration could be used to describe this time.
+While the Bible is read, it is not a Bible study - it is the public reading of scripture.

 - Yes—children, too!
+We believe that when you put the older and the young together, you often get "NEW."
 Members understand that wonderful things happen when old and young participate in life together—and this means including the kids!
 The children aren’t just sent off to do something else, but are invited to participate (as much as they can) in all aspects of the gathering, with members believing that the Holy Spirit can speak to them and through them as much as anyone else.

 - Guests are welcome.
-House church members are able to invite neighbours or friends to join them to taste and see that the Lord is good.
-House churches are not “closed.”
+House churches are not “closed."
+House church members are encouraged to invite neighbours or friends to join them to taste and see that the Lord is good.
+Even more than Sunday mornings, these gatherings are meant to be a person's introduction to LCA.

 - Multiplication.
 House churches, similar to strawberry plants, are able to multiply as leadership capacity allows.

-- Outward Conscious.
+- Outward Awareness.
 House churches are also on the lookout for ways to link arms with one another to serve locally and (possibly) internationally.

 Why will LCA be doing both house churches and the Sunday worship service?

 Meeting together once a week is not an effective way to develop mature disciples of Christ.
 We believe two to four meet ups per week with your local church is healthy.
 We recognize that implementing house churches represents a paradigm shift for many.
-Continuing with the corporate worship event on Sundays while adding Thursday night house churches displays our commitment to grow in loving fellowship and Christlikeness.
-In addition to providing reassurance through the familiar, it’s our hope that house churches will be able to enhance more deeply what the Lord is doing in our midst, with the help of such aids as sermon study guides and greater opportunities to use our specific spiritual gifts to build one another up.
+Continuing with the corporate prayer and worship gathering on Sundays, while adding Thursday night house churches, displays our commitment to grow in loving fellowship and Christlikeness.
+In addition to providing reassurance through the familiar, it’s our hope that house churches will be able to enhance more deeply what the Lord is doing in our midst and provide greater opportunities to use our specific spiritual gifts to build one another up.